 - John Kerry has recently added his voice to the growing multitude interested in Comparative Religion: “If I went back to college today, I think I would probably major in comparative religion, because that’s how integrated it is in everything that we are working on and deciding and thinking about today” (Faith-Based Community Initiatives Launch, August 7 2013; he has also expressed his interest in and support of Comparative Religion at his Remarks at Youth Connect in Berlin, Germany, February 26, 2013).
 The State Department has a new Office of Faith-Based Community Initiatives, led by ethicist Shaun Casey.
 In his Launch remarks Kerry also noted: “In a world where people of all faiths are migrating and mingling like never before, we ignore the global impact of religion at our peril.”

 National: Assessing implementation of the U.S.’s core commitment to freedom of expression

 - We travel in our own region – New Jersey and New York City – to sacred spaces and institutions in order to understand the public presence of religious communities in the U.S. and ways in which their presence changes and enhances the diversity of our cultural landscape.

-In a national survey conducted for AAC&U and published in 2010, employers said they wanted a college education to emphasize the following skills, all of which are part of the Study of Religion:**
+In a national survey conducted for AAC&U in 2013, employers said they wanted a college education to emphasize the following skills, all of which are part of the study of Comparative Religion:***

-- Written and Oral Communication 89% of employers
+- Written and oral communication 80% of employers

-- Critical Thinking and Analytic Reasoning 81% of employers
+- Critical thinking and analytic reasoning 82% of employers

 - We travel across the globe to places such as Egypt, India, Israel and Italy on Drew International Seminars, Drew Service Learning Seminars and semester-long study programs in order to understand how others view the world and our relationship to their views.